In General

 So how do I start this here thing? :-)

-My grandaughters showing off and proving even a kid can run these things :-)
+My granddaughters showing off and proving even a kid can run these things :-) Elena is on the left, Sophia is on the right.

-You can tell it's a Plumb Cove thing cause of the controller.
+You can tell it's a Plumb Cove creation because of the controller and trucks.

 In an adjacent play area on the public boarding side sits a train themed playset.